trentfowler/lithium-charger-with-5v-booster/readme.md

-# Coin cell battery backup
+# Single-cell li-ion charger and 5v booster

 **Description:** KiCad schematic and reference pcb layout for a Li-ion charging circuit